The $v_n$-periodic Goodwillie tower on Wedges and Cofibres: Introduction and main results

 It is useful to know that the functor $\Phi_v$ takes values in the category $\mathrm{Sp}_{T(h)}$ of \emph{$T(h)$-local spectra} (see Theorem 4.2 of \cite{kuhn}).
 Here $T(h)$ is the telescope of a $v_h$ self-map on a finite $p$-local type $h$ spectrum.
 Again, this localisation does not depend on choices by the results of Hopkins and Smith.

 \begin{definition} For $X$ a pointed space we say \emph{the $v_h$-periodic Goodwillie tower of $X$ converges} if the map

 is an equivalence. \end{definition}

 This definition is easily shown to be independent of $V$, although this will not concern us here.
-Arone and Mahowald establish this convergence for spheres:
+In Section $4$ of \cite{2}, Arone and Mahowald establish this convergence for spheres:

-\begin{theorem}[Arone-Mahowald] The $v_h$-periodic Goodwillie tower of $S^j$ converges for every $j \geq 1$.
-Moreover the tower is \emph{finite}, meaning it becomes constant at a finite stage. \end{theorem} In Section \ref{sec:3} and \ref{sec:5}, we will prove that both statements fail on two natural classes of spaces: \begin{theoremn}[\ref{thm:wedgesofspheres}] The $v_h$-periodic Goodwillie tower is infinite and fails to converge on wedges of spheres (of dimension at least $2$). \end{theoremn} \begin{theoremn}[\ref{thm:Moorespaces}] The $v_1$-periodic Goodwillie tower of a Moore space $S^\ell/p$ is infinite and fails to converge (for $p$ odd and $\ell\geq 5$). \end{theoremn} To prove this last theorem, we will analyse the Goodwillie layers on the cofibre of a given map $f: X \rightarrow Y$ of pointed spaces.
+\begin{theorem}[Arone--Mahowald] The $v_h$-periodic Goodwillie tower of $S^j$ converges for every $j \geq 1$.
+Moreover the tower is \emph{finite}, meaning it becomes constant at a finite stage. \end{theorem} In Section \ref{sec:3} and \ref{sec:5}, we will prove that both statements fail on two natural classes of spaces: \begin{theorem}[\ref{thm:wedgesofspheres}] The $v_h$-periodic Goodwillie tower is infinite and fails to converge on wedges of spheres (of dimension at least $2$). \end{theorem} \begin{theorem}[\ref{thm:Moorespaces}] The $v_1$-periodic Goodwillie tower of a Moore space $S^\ell/p$ is infinite and fails to converge (for $p$ odd and $\ell\geq 5$). \end{theorem} To prove this last theorem, we will analyse the Goodwillie layers on the cofibre of a given map $f: X \rightarrow Y$ of pointed spaces.
 Given a spectrum $Z$, we will write $\mathbf{D}_n(Z)=(\partial_n \id \wedge Z^{\wedge n})_{h\Sigma_n}$ for $\partial_n \id $ the Spanier-Whitehead dual of the $n^{th}$ suspended partition complex.
 If $Z$ is the suspension spectrum of a space, then $\Omega^\infty \mathbf{D}_n(Z)$ gives the $n^{\mathrm{th}}$ layer of the Goodwillie tower of said space.
 We will often abuse notation and denote a space and its suspension spectrum by the same symbol.
-The crucial tool in our considerations is the following filtration:
+The crucial tool in our considerations is a filtration of the spectrum $\mathbf{D}_n(\cof(f))$, which is established in Lemma \ref{lem:filtrationGoodwillie}.

-\begin{lemman}[\ref{lem:filtrationGoodwillie}] Let $f: X \rightarrow Y$ be a map of pointed spaces.
-Then the spectrum $\mathbf{D}_n(\cof(f))$ has a finite filtration whose associated graded spectra are given by